4GAP3/DayzDownloader/README.md

 Please be aware that overuse may cause your IP to be blacklisted

-Made for my princess Lily by yours truly
+Made for my princess Lily by yours truly :purple_heart: :brown_heart: